kabir-fx/FactCheck.AI/README.md

    - Search the knowledge base (`data/facts.csv`) for relevant evidence.
    - Use the LLM (Gemini) to compare the claim with the evidence.
    - Display a verdict (True/False/Unverifiable) with reasoning.
+   - Store the user's results, if feedback is provided.

 ## Project Structure
 - `app.py`: Main Streamlit application.